 What are the best 4K cable and satellite TV providers?

 We’ve named satellite TV provider DISH the best overall TV provider and the best TV provider for families for two years running.
-DISH has lots of channels, affordable pricing (with a two-year price guarantee), and the popular, powerful DISH Hopper 3 receiver/DVR, which can handle 4K live channels and streams.
+DISH has lots of channels, affordable pricing (with a three-year price guarantee), and the popular, powerful DISH Hopper 3 receiver/DVR, which can handle 4K live channels and streams.

 If you’re not sold on DISH, or you’d prefer a cable TV provider, check out our complete guide to the best TV providers and find the best TV package for you.